 The team formation process is done ad hoc for every development cycle.
 Team autonomy and self-organization principles remain central.
 Team assembly is guided by a mix of factors, ranging from mission complexity, developer and designer skills, interests, and squad chemistry.

 The process of squad formation is facilitated by Agile coaches.
-Before any decision, each person is asked what type of work they would like to do over the next six weeks.
+Before any decision, each person is asked what type of work they would like to do over the next six-week sprint.
 Then, based on experience, knowledge, and skills, squads are built ensuring they have the necessary knowledge and skills to successfully tackle the mission.

 Agile coaches work with several squads along the development cycle, helping them raise impediments and dependencies.
 When several Agile coaches exist, they report to the Head of Agile, who is responsible for squad assembly, continuous improvement, and Agile product delivery.

 The recommended squad size is 2-4 people: usually, one designer and one or two developers, depending on mission complexity.
 A QA engineer is considered to assist one or more squads in achieving the desired quality standards.

 Squads are often mixed after every cycle, so everyone can cooperate with different people, spread knowledge, and work on different product dimensions, though a high-performing squad may work together for a few cycles.

 The particular squad in the example should consider people with UI design, data processing, and data visualization capabilities.